 A rent reasonableness evaluation is conducted prior to entering into the HAP contract with an owner and approving a rent increase.
 NYCHA utilizes a third party vendor, GoSection8, for all rent reasonableness evaluations.
 GoSection8 utilizes both a unit to unit and unit to market approach to select the closest and most similar unassisted units within the given area.

-Reminder: On June 17, 2020 The NYC Rent Guidelines Board enacted Order Number 52 (Order #52), to implement the following annual rent adjustment for rent stabilized leases commencing on or after October 1, 2020 and through September 30, 2021: one -year lease= 0% and two-year lease= 0% for the first year of the lease and 1% for the second year of the lease.
-To comply with the implementation of the rent adjustments enacted by Order #52, which includes rent stabilized leases commencing on or after October 1, 2020 and through September 30, 2021, NYCHA has implemented the following:
+Reminder: On June 23, 2021, the NYC Rent Guidelines Board enacted Order Number 53 (Order #53), to implement the following annual rent adjustment for rent stabilized leases commencing between October 1, 2021 and September 30, 2022: one-year lease= 0% for the first 6 months of the lease and 1.5% for the remaining 6 months of the lease.
+For two- year leases 2.5%.
+To comply with the implementation of the rent adjustments enacted by Order #53, which includes rent stabilized leases commencing on or after October 1, 2021 and through September 30, 2022, NYCHA has implemented the following:

-A. Lease Renewals will only require ONE lease renewal submission for one-year and two-year leases
+Lease Renewals will only require ONE lease renewal submission for one-year and two-year leases:

 Voucher holders have the option to transfer to a new unit when their lease expires or is set to expire within 60 days.
 Below is an overview of NYCHA's transfer process: